 - If you have switched to a new iPhone, then it’s also worth checking out Apple’s detailed instructions for switching your Apple Watch.

-Problem: Screen has popped out of the watch’s casing
+Screen has popped out of the watch casing

-Most of the complaints seem to come to from Apple Watch Series 0 owners but there are some examples of Apple Watch Series 3 owners running into this problem, so it’s likely any model of the Apple Watch can suffer from this particular defect.
+Most of the complaints seem to come from Apple Watch Series Zero owners, but there are some examples of Apple Watch Series 3 owners running into this problem, so it’s likely that any model of the Apple Watch can suffer from this particular defect.

 - Take it to your nearest Apple Store, or get in contact with Apple’s support.
-Because the fault is battery-related, Apple will honor the warranty in the majority of cases and has even extended the warranty period for most Apple Watch models to three years to account for this particular fault.
+Since the problem is battery-related, Apple will honor the warranty in the majority of cases and has even extended the warranty period for most Apple Watch models to three years.

 - Update your Apple Watch software.
 Open the Apple Watch app on your iPhone and go to General > Software Update.

 - You can try to set up your cellular plan again.
-Open the Apple Watch app and go to the My Watch tab, then tap the i next to Carrier and then Remove.
-You can then add your cellular plan afresh by tapping on Add a New Plan, reactivate, and then reboot the Apple Watch.
+Open the Apple Watch app and go to the My Watch tab.
+Tap the I next to Carrier and then Remove.
+You can then add your cellular plan afresh: Tap on Add a New Plan, reactivate, and reboot the Apple Watch.